• Skip to primary navigation

 • ½ teaspoon vegetable oil

-• ½ tablespoon plant milk
+• ½ tablespoons plant milk

-• ½ tablespoon filtered water
+• ½ tablespoons filtered water

-• ½ tablespoon cane sugar
+• ½ tablespoons cane sugar

 Instructions